timofeevAS/PostMachine/README.md

-# ReactJS Turing Machine Simulator
+# ReactJS Post Machine Simulator

 This project is a ReactJS application that implements a Turing Machine.
 With this simulator, you can write and execute your own Turing Machine code step by step.